Govindsingh-tech/GovindSinghRathore_Phase1_VirendraSharma/README.md

 A simple file handling project in Java

 ## Using the application
-Welcome screen displays the application name and the developer details.Concepts Used exceptions, collections, and sorting techniques for source code optimization and increased performance
+Welcome screen displays the application name and the developer details.Concepts Used such as exceptions, collections, and sorting techniques for source code optimization and increased performance